Garrafao/SecondOrder/README.md

 Usage Note
 --------

 The scripts should be run directly from the main directory.
 If you wish to do otherwise, you may have to change the path you add to the path attribute in `sys.path.append('./modules/')` in the scripts.
 All scripts can be run directly from the command line.
-To reproduce an artificial corpus similar to the one used in the paper run
+To produce a small artificial corpus (2 target words per group, 5 context words per target and sampling 10 times) run

-	python pair_extraction/simulate_pairs.py 10 1000 1000 ./simul-pairs
+	python pair_extraction/simulate_pairs.py 2 5 10 ./simul-pairs

+Note that the script is not optimized for memory usage and the produced corpus grows large very fast with increasing parameter values.

-In order to extract equally many (1.0) second-order co-occurrence pairs from a small first-order pair sample ignoring words above a (co-occurrence) frequency of 5 run
+In order to extract second-order co-occurrence pairs from a small first-order pair sample run

 	python pair_extraction/second_order_pairs.py pairs/test/pairs 1.0 5 pairs/test/second_order_pairs

+With these parameter settings the script will extract as many second-order pairs per target as first-order pairs were found (1.0) and ignore words above a frequency threshold of 5.
+The second-order pairs will be extracted to pairs/test/second\_order\_pairs.

-Regular word-context corpus pairs can be extracted and models can be trained with [hyperwords](https://bitbucket.org/omerlevy/hyperwords).
+Regular first-order corpus pairs can be extracted and models can be trained with [hyperwords](https://bitbucket.org/omerlevy/hyperwords).
 We recommend you to run the scripts with the Python Anaconda distribution (Python 2.7.15).
 You will have to install some additional packages such as docopt.
-Those that aren't available from the Anaconda installer can be installed via EasyInstall.
+Those that aren't available from the Anaconda installer can be installed via EasyInstall, or by running pip install -r requirements.txt.
 Please do not hesitate to write us an email if you need any help or additional scripts or data.

 BibTex
 --------